 If we overlook any of these values, we risk mismanaging this finite, irreplaceable resource.

-We're excited to offer two films that explore how new technologies, bold innovations and hyper-local solutions can be a part of that narrative: Brave Blue World (2020, 50 mins), narrated by Liam Neeson, featuring Matt Damon and Jaden Smith; and Connect the Drops with NASA Data (2019, 3 mins), courtesy of the NASA Goddard Space Flight Center.
+In honor of World Water Day, we shared two films that explore how new technologies, bold innovations and hyper-local solutions can be a part of that narrative: Brave Blue World (2020, 50 mins), narrated by Liam Neeson, featuring Matt Damon and Jaden Smith; and Connect the Drops with NASA Data (2019, 3 mins), courtesy of the NASA Goddard Space Flight Center.

 How we talk about water - and its value - matters.
 Language is important.
 It can be used to motivate, communicate, activate and inspire.
 These two film titles each offer a play on words: Connect the Drops, like connecting the dots, pieces together the impacts of climate change that seem invisible when separated.
 When the dots - and drops - are connected, the story of water starts to make sense.
 Brave Blue World, like Aldous Huxley's Brave New World, shows us an alternate reality.
 But rather than a dystopian future, Brave Blue World shows us a hopeful one.
 Through hyper-localized solutions, entrepreneurial spirit, and big ideas - the film shows how we can continue to value our most precious resource.
 By tying this creativity to cutting-edge entrepreneurship in manufacturing and innovation, the film invites people to understand water issues through the context of local realities in the communities that are in desperate need of solutions.